Sock Yarn... not just for socks

 Baby Jumper in Opal 4ply sock yarn

-These small size jumpers only take one ball of Opal 4ply sock yarn (or 100g of any 4ply sock yarn) so they're perfect for those odd balls you buy when you love the colour so much.
+Small size baby jumpers take less than one ball of Opal 4ply sock yarn (or less than 100g of any 4ply sock yarn) so they're perfect for those odd balls you buy when you love the colour so much.

 This scarf by Kathryn is based on the tube cowl in our Mini Ball Bag.

 A tube cowl is knitted as a narrow tube in the round.
 You then join the cast on and cast off edges together to make a loop.
 Kathryn knitted her tube longer and didn't join the edges.

 For this cowl, use a 3mm needle (however you like to knit a small circumference) and cast on 60 stitches.
 Join to work in the round and knit every round.